THUYimingLi/THUYimingLi.github.io/_pages/about.md

 ## News
 * 03/2021: Two papers are accepted by ICLR Workshop 2021.
-Their codes will be released on Github when we publish its extension.
+Their codes will be released on Github when we publish their extensions.
 * 02/2021: I will serve as the PC Memeber of ICML 2021.
 * 01/2021: Three papers are accepted by ICASSP 2021.
 Their codes are released on Github.
 * 01/2021: One paper is accepted by ICLR 2021.
 Its code is released on Github.